A repeal of Roe v. Wade has unanticipated consequences that take a surprising turn from one generation to the next.

 Tsetsi’s talents shine throughout the novel, and she reveals herself to be the rare sort of writer who can satisfy both emotionally and intellectually. … Its intelligent, honest treatment of war is not the only thing that Pretty Much True has going for it.
 In many ways, it is an example of the kind of highbrow style that makes small presses so essential to the continued health of our literary landscape. ” –Small Press Reviews

 The Year of Dan Palace is honest, original, and impossible to put down.
-With a wholly distinctive narrative voice, Chris Jane is a 21st Century Bukowski.”—Joseph Dilworth Jr., Pop Culture Zoo
+With a wholly distinctive narrative voice, Kristen Tsetsi is a 21st Century Bukowski.”—Joseph Dilworth Jr., Pop Culture Zoo

 childfree conversation